 Tropicamide Ophthalmic Solution, USP is an anticholinergic prepared as a sterile topical ophthalmic solution in two strengths.
-The active ingredient is represented by the structural formula:
+The active ingredient is represented by the following chemical structure:

-This anticholinergic preparation blocks the responses of the sphincter muscle of the iris and the ciliary muscle to cholinergic stimulation, dilating the pupil (mydriasis).
+This anticholinergic preparation blocks the responses of the sphincter muscle of the iris and the ciliary muscle to cholinergic stimulation, dilating the pupil [mydriasis].
 The stronger preparation (1%) also paralyzes accommodation.
-This preparation acts in 15-30 minutes and the duration of activity is approximately 3-8hours.
+This preparation acts in 15-30 minutes, and the duration of activity is approximately 3-8 hours.
 Complete recovery from mydriasis in some individuals may require 24 hours.
-The weaker strength may be useful in producing mydriasis with only slight cycloplegia.
+The weaker strength (0.5%) may be useful in producing mydriasis with only slight cycloplegia.
 Heavily pigmented irides may require more doses than lightly pigmented irides.

 Contraindicated in persons showing hypersensitivity to any component of this preparation.

+FOR TOPICAL OPHTHALMIC USE ONLY.
+NOT FOR INJECTION.
 This preparation may cause CNS disturbances which may be dangerous in pediatric patients.
-The possibility of psychotic reactions and behavioral disturbances due to hypersensitivity to anticholinergic drugs should be considered.
+The possibility of psychotic reaction and behavioral disturbances due to hypersensitivity to anticholinergic drugs should be considered.